-Although Table 2 presents the descriptive statistics of the variables.
-For five consecutive years (2012-2016), the number of companies disclosed environmental information was social 13 (65 observations); information was 17 (85 observations); governance information was 42 (210 observations); ESG information was 48 (240 observations).
-In terms of the level of disclosure per year, this study found that the mean (median) disclosure of ESG information was as follows: 16.07 (10.19); 17.22 (11.16); 18.08 (11.16); 10.15 (11.16); 20.26 (11.22) In general the mean of 19.15 (11.16); 20.36 (11.32).
+Although Table 2 presents the descriptive statistics the variables.
+For five consecutive years (2012-2016), the number of companies 13 (65 observations); social information 17 (85 observations) was information was 17 (85 observations); governance information was 42 (210 observations); ESG information was 48 (240 observations).
+In terms of the level of disclosure per year, this study found that the mean (median) disclosure of ESG information was as follows: 16.07 (10.19); 17.22 (11.16); 18.08 (11.16); 19.15 (11.16); 20.36 (11.32).
 In general, the mean of ESG disclosure indicates a positive trend from year to year.
 The results also indicate that the contents of ESG disclosure are varied, with governance being the most-disclosed item, followed by social issues and environmental-related information as the least disclosed by companies in Indonesia.
 The variation in the disclosure may indicate a lack of uniformity in ESG reporting standards (Lokuwaduge & Heenetigala, 2017).
 The mean (median) of CEO tenure showed that the median tenure of CEOs is 5.06 (4.00) years.
 These results indicate that a CEO's tenure is relatively short.
 For control variables, the descriptive statistics show that on average, a sample company has a relatively low level of profitability, high leverage, and relatively small size.